moka-guys/seglh-naming/README.md

 `python setup.py install`

+NB: Use the `--user` flag or install into an virtualenv/pipenv if not installing globally.

 ## Contributions
 Any contributions _must_ follow GIT-Flow.
 Code reviews are mandatory and _must_ be done by a representative of each site implementing the naming scheme.